StudentLoans999/terraform-beginner-bootcamp-2023/journal/week1.md

 ## Dealing with Configuration Drift

+Any attribute values that are specified within terraform config will be ignored during import and all attributes that have defaults defined within the schema will have the default assigned.

 ### What happens if we lose our state file?

 If you lose your state file, you most likely have to tear down all your cloud infrastructure manually.

 You can use terraform import but it won't work for all cloud resources.
-You need to check the terraform providers documentation for which resources support import.
+You need to check the terraform providers documentation and the terraform registry for which resources support import.

 ### Fix Missing Resources with Terraform Import